AMERICAN VALUES AND ASSUMPTIONS

 Directions And Assertiveness

 Americans express their ideas directly.
 They don’t like to hide anything.
 They want to settle any kind of disagreement directly by involving the concerned person.
 They think it cowardly if some other person is asked to settle it.
-Americans are assertive, that is, they express opinions or desires strongly and with confidence, so that people take notice.
-They take assertiveness- training classes of they cannot express their ideas directly.
+Americans are assertive, that is, they express opinions or desires strongly and with confidence so that people take notice.
+They take assertiveness- training classes if they cannot express their ideas directly.
 Unlike Asians, Americans are not taught to hide their feelings.
 They react openly, making many Asians uneasy.
 But Latin Americans and Arabs express their feelings more openly than Americans.

 However, there are many situations in which Americans are less open.
-They do not want talk about extremely personal matters.
+They do not want to talk about extremely personal matters.
 They do not like to offend the person who has requested them.
-They fear that unfamiliar and familiar person may misunderstand them.
+They fear that unfamiliar and familiar people may misunderstand them.
 Their openness has certain limitations.
 If they gain nothing by meeting with persons, they do not like to face such persons.
 Honesty is more important for them.
-So their faces do not hide their feelings in the mind unlike Scandinavians or Japanese.
+So their faces do not hide their feelings in the mind, unlike Scandinavians or Japanese.
 Iranians behave more openly with Americans.

 Comments